popgenDK/courses/summer2023/selectionScan/README.md

 but for this exercise use ENSEMBL).

 Then search for "LCT".
-Thsi will give qyuite a few hits.
+This will give you quite a few options.
 Click on the one called "LCT (Human Gene)" (the top one).

 #### Compare the genomic context of the lactase gene in the human with other species